-3333 Christian Ethics and the Taking of Life
+3333 Ethics and the Sanctity of Human Life

 A study of the ethical dimensions involved in issues relating to the taking of life.
 Selected issues will be studied from among the following: abortion, euthanasia, capital punishment, suicide, murder, war, martyrdom.
-This course is oriented toward research and reflection and is open to advanced students.
+This course is oriented toward research and reflection.
 2 semester hrs.